DevoInc/nodejs-sdk/README.md

 and can be changed back to `running` if restarted.
 If it is removed then it changes to `removed`.

-## Command Line Version
+## Command Line Queries

-To run queries from the command line it is best to install the package globally:
+The SDK supports running queries from the command line.
+Install the package globally:

 ```
 npm install -g @devo/nodejs-sdk